Renewable Generation Guidelines

 You also are responsible for the proper installation, operation, and maintenance of the specified protective devices.
 Finally, you shall obtain, at your expense, any and all authorizations, permits and licenses required for the construction and operation of your generating facilities.

-Visit the Connecting Solar/Wind Systems webpage for applications, agreements, and other additional resources.
+Visit the Connecting Distributed Energy Resources webpage for applications, agreements, and other additional resources.

 Wisconsin State Legislature (Wisconsin Administrative Code)